Social care reform: No half-measures, campaigners urge

 Behind the scenes officials are already talking about not addressing the trickiest question - paying for care - until the next Parliament.

-The open letter - signed by leading charities and the Local Government Association - says that without radical change the elderly and disabled will be left living in "misery and fear".'In crisis'
+The open letter - signed by leading charities and the Local Government Association - says that without radical change the elderly and disabled will be left living in "misery and fear".

 The letter - published in the Daily Mail - urges the prime minister to show "vision and courage", and make social care reform his "legacy to future generations."